REN TV: 1995-2005: REN TV under the Lesnesvkys

-To compete with the larger Russian TV broadcasters, The TV channel, led by Irena Lesnevskaya and her son Dmitry, began to actively develop a variety of television channels.
-Positioning itself as a universal TV channel, REN-TV included information and analytical programs, entertainment and music programs, author's programs, sports programs and broadcasts in its network., Television series, animated series and films by the world's largest film producers.
+To compete with the larger Russian TV broadcasters, the channel, led by Irena Lesnevskaya and her son Dmitry, began to actively develop its operations.
+Positioning itself as a general TV channel, REN-TV included news and current affairs programs, entertainment and music programs, author programs (programs produced by a single presenter), sports programs and events in its network, television series, mostly American, animated series and feature films from international catalogues.

-In 1997-2016, the information, author's, musical, socio-political and sports programs of the TV channel were produced by CJSC REN-TV, later CJSC REN TV.
-In entertainment programs of its own and third-party production since 2003, the legal entity Acceptance LLC (REN TV Television Channel) has been most often indicated.
-70% of the programs aired on the REN-TV channel belonged to the television company of the same name.
+In 1997-2016, the in-house productions were made by CJSC REN-TV, later having its name dehyphenated to CJSC REN TV.
+In entertainment programs, both of its own and third-party production since 2003, the legal entity Acceptance LLC (REN TV Television Channel) generally used.
+70% of the programs aired on the REN-TV channel were owned by the television company of the same name.